 Able to work 2 full days and 3 part-time days

-We feel that students can truly add value to a business, especially a business that can counter offer flexibility.
-Maybe you have a need for someone to support 2 days per week or on a certain project that requires more manpower, perhaps this workload will fluctuate, and you need a candidate who can be flexible around this.
+We feel that students can truly add value to a business, especially a business that can counter-offer flexibility.
+Maybe you require someone to support two days per week or on a certain project that requires more manpower, perhaps this workload will fluctuate, and you need a candidate who can be flexible around this.

 By offering flexibility on days to be worked, students can offer the same flexibility on hours worked per week as they require fewer hours than a worker looking for a permanent placement.

 Cambridge attracts some of the best minds in the Country, it can only benefit organisations to utilise this talent.